matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 1. Connect to the zkSync network.
 2. Deposit assets from Ethereum into zkSync.
+3. Check balances.
-3. Transfer and withdraw funds (native and ERC20 tokens).
+4. Transfer and withdraw funds (native and ERC20 tokens).
-4. Deploy a smart contract.
+5. Deploy a smart contract.
-5. Interact with any smart contract.
+6. Deploy a smart contract with create2.

 ## Prerequisite